Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Introduction

 For more general theories such as higher curvature theories, the Bekenstein-Hawking entropy is replaced by the Wald entropy $S_{\rm Wald}$, and the subleading divergences in the matter field von Neumann entropy correspond to the renormalization of the higher curvature gravitational couplings appearing in $S_{\rm Wald}$ \cite{Cooperman:2013iqr}.

 The extension of black hole thermodynamics to dynamical situations has presented considerable challenges.
-Two decades after the attempt of Iyer-Wald for generalizing the Noether charge formalism to dynamical black holes, an entropy formula for higher curvature theories was derived by Wall in \cite{Wall:2015raa}.
+Two decades after Iyer-Wald attempted to generalize the Noether charge formalism to dynamical black holes, an entropy formula for higher curvature theories was derived by Wall in \cite{Wall:2015raa}.
 The Wall entropy $S_{\rm Wall}$ includes a correction beyond the Wald entropy that depends on the extrinsic curvature of the horizon, and is valid when a linear non-stationary perturbation is applied to the Killing horizon.
 However, under the perturbation caused by a flux of ingoing matter, $S_{\rm Wall}$ does not satisfy the ``physical process version'' of the first law \cite{Wald:1995yp, Gao:2001ut} between two arbitrary sections of the future horizon.

 Substantial progress in addressing the limitations of previous approaches to dynamical black hole entropy was made in \cite{Hollands:2024vbe,Visser:2024pwz}.
-By applying the \emph{improve Noether charge method}, a new notion of dynamical black hole entropy under first order non-stationary perturbation, denoted by $S_{\text{dyn}}$, was introduced:
+By applying the improve Noether charge method, a new notion of dynamical black hole entropy under first-order non-stationary perturbation, denoted by $S_{\text{dyn}}$, was introduced: